martinsgmx/minimal-mistakes/_posts/2017-12-22-flashing-opentx-to-flysky-th9x-with-avrdude.md

 You can use double sided tape to stick the cable and avoid desolded.

-After weld it and before screw it the main board, verified the screen doesn't move.
+After weld it and before screw it again, verify the screen doesn't move.

 ![Screen screw]({{"/assets/img/posts/2017-12-22-flashing-opentx-to-flysky-th9x-with-avrdude/004_before_screw.png" | absolute_url }})

-Now, screw it again!

 Well, after complete this, you control is ready to AVRdude.